RSS

 Hardware

-HoloLens 2.0 is based on a processor with a performance of at least Intel Mobile Core i5, the built-in graphics module is no weaker than Intel HD Graphics 620 (GT2) with support for the Direct3D 12 API.
-The device is equipped with at least 8 GB of dual-channel memory, HDMI 1.4 interface with support for mode 2880x1440 with a clock frequency of 60 Hz or HDMI 2.0 with a resolution of 2880x1440 and a clock frequency of 90 Hz, a hard drive with a capacity of 100 GB, a USB 3.0 or USB 3.1 port, as well as Bluetooth 4.0.
+HoloLens 2.0 is based on a processor with a performance of at least Intel Mobile Core i5, the built-in graphics module is not weaker than Intel HD Graphics 620 (GT2) with support for the Direct3D 12 API.
+The device is equipped with at least 8 GB of dual-channel memory, HDMI 1.4 interface with support for 2880x1440 mode with a clock frequency of 60 Hz or HDMI 2.0 with a resolution of 2880x1440 and a clock frequency of 90 Hz, a hard drive with a capacity of 100 GB, a USB 3.0 or USB 3.1 port, as well as Bluetooth 4.0.

 Use as a guide to the museum of the Japanese temple